FACorreiaa/go-poi-au-suggestions/README.md

-Okay, here's a more concise version of your README, aiming to reduce repetition while retaining the essential information for WanderWiseAI.
+Okay, here's a more concise version of your README, aiming to reduce repetition while retaining the essential information for Loci.

 ---

-# **WanderWiseAI** – Personalized City Discovery 🗺️✨
+# **Loci** – Personalized City Discovery 🗺️✨

-WanderWiseAI is a smart, mobile-first web application delivering hyper-personalized city exploration recommendations based on user interests, time, location, and an evolving AI engine.
+Loci is a smart, mobile-first web application delivering hyper-personalized city exploration recommendations based on user interests, time, location, and an evolving AI engine.
 It starts with an HTTP/REST API, utilizing WebSockets/SSE for real-time features.

 ## 🚀 Elevator Pitch & Core Features

-Tired of generic city guides?
-WanderWise learns your preferences (history, food, art, etc.) and combines them with your available time and location to suggest the perfect spots.
+Tired of generic city guides? loci learns your preferences (history, food, art, etc.) and combines them with your available time and location to suggest the perfect spots.

 *   **🧠 AI-Powered Personalization:** Recommendations adapt to explicit preferences and learned behavior.
 *   **🔍 Contextual Filtering:** Filter by distance, time, opening hours, interests, and soon, budget.